emmahone/Git-Good-Quick/README.md

 In the diagram above, the changes made in the working directory are added to the staging area using the `git add` command.
 Once the changes are in the staging area, they are committed to the local repository using the `git commit` command.
 Finally, the committed changes are pushed to the remote repository using the `git push` command.

 The transitions between these states are below:
-- Working Directory to Staging Area: A developer adds changes to the staging area using the `git add` command.
+- `Working Directory to Staging Area`: A developer adds changes to the staging area using the `git add` command.
-- Staging Area to Local Repository: A developer commits the changes in the staging area to the local repository using the `git commit` command.
+- `Staging Area to Local Repository`: A developer commits the changes in the staging area to the local repository using the `git commit` command.
-- Local Repository to Remote Repository: A developer pushes the committed changes from the local repository to the remote repository using the `git push` command.
+- `Local Repository to Remote Repository`: A developer pushes the committed changes from the local repository to the remote repository using the `git push` command.
-- Remote Repository to Pull Request: A developer creates a pull request on the remote repository to request that their changes be reviewed and merged into the main branch.
+- `Remote Repository to Pull Request`: A developer creates a pull request on the remote repository to request that their changes be reviewed and merged into the main branch.
-- Pull Request to Remote Repository: After the changes are reviewed and approved, they are merged into the main branch of the remote repository.
+- `Pull Request to Remote Repository`: After the changes are reviewed and approved, they are merged into the main branch of the remote repository.

 # Working locally
 ```mermaid